iaurg/Computer-Science-Study/cs50/lecture6.md

 There's always a price to pay when changing something into computer science

 Computer program always come with tradeoffs.
 Being a programmer is know what tools to use for the trade.

+Interpreter languages always need to "translate" the code, that means more time, because we not compile code itself, we just write and a program (interpreter) translate to us.